pmsanford/psh/README.md

 - History and hints, provided by rustyline, accessed by pressing up at the command line (for history) and pressing right (for accepting hints)
 - Cross-shell environment variable access, provided by the `diffenv` and `copyenv` commands.
 - Cross-shell status information, provided by the `pshl` command.
+- Remotely setting environment variables for the parent shell of other scripts and programs using the `setenv` utility (which allows me to avoid creating a scripting language - you can just write your pshrc in bash and call `setenv` to set variables in the parent environment)

 Here's an example of these being used together: You've got a long-running process you don't want to kill, but it would be a pain to recreate parts of that environment to run another process.
 Or maybe you've had a process running for a long time and can't remember exactly how you configured its environment.